Sandy Hook parents: Alex Jones claims created 'living hell' - NewsBreak

 Sandy Hook parents: Alex Jones claims created 'living hell'

-AUSTIN, Texas — (AP) — Fighting back tears and finally given the chance to confront conspiracy theorist Alex Jones, the parents of a 6-year-old killed in the 2012 Sandy Hook Elementary School shooting described being put through a "living hell" of death threats, harassment and ongoing trauma over the last decade caused by Jones using his media platforms to push claims that it was all a hoax.
+Fighting back tears and finally given the chance to confront conspiracy theorist Alex Jones, the parents of a 6-year-old killed in the 2012 Sandy Hook Elementary school shooting described being put through a “living hell” of death threats, harassment and ongoing trauma over the last decade caused by Jones using his media platforms to push claims that it was all a hoax.

-The parents led a day of charged testimony that included the judge scolding the bombastic Jones for not being truthful with some of what he said under oath.

 In a gripping exchange, Lewis spoke directly to Jones, who was sitting about 10 feet away.
 Earlier that day, Jones was on his broadcast program telling his audience that Heslin is “slow” and being manipulated by bad people.